CLASSIC HUMOR FROM THE ZEN - CHAN - SON BUDDHIST TRADITION

 In response, the master smiled, said nothing, and resumed sincerely bowing in gratitude before the statue of the Buddha, gently invoking the Name of Amida on behalf of all beings….

-And, in a flash, the young man fully understood the way of true spirituality, and he, too, began spontaneously to bow alongside the old master.
+And, in a flash, the young man fully understood the way of complete spirituality, and he, too, spontaneously began to bow to the Buddha, right alongside the old master.

 THE MOON OF ENLIGHTENMENT